Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Evaluation

 \section{Evaluation}

-We evaluate Sasha's performance against our home and command dataset from Section~\ref{feasibility-study} when using the GPT-3.5 model.
-For repeatability, we set temperature $t=0.0$ for all of our inferences.
-Our goal is to understand how different components of the reasoning chain influence the qualitative and quantitative performance of the system.
-We perform our evaluations using our Python implementation of Sasha with the LangChain library~\cite{langchain2023}.
+We evaluate Sasha's performance against our home and command dataset from Section~\ref{feasibility-study} with 2 different LLMs in an ablation study.
+For repeatability, we set temperature $t=0.0$.
+Toward answering \textbf{RQ3}, our goal is to understand how different components of the reasoning chain influence the performance of the system, measured in terms of accuracy, false positives, false negatives, and relevance (defined in Section~\ref{sec:relevance-metrics}), all of which can be computed by simply examining the responses returned by Sasha.

-\textbf{Clarifying and Filtering.} We compare the performance when combining clarifying and filtering into a single step and when performing it in two separate steps.
-In the first case, we use a single prompt to ask the LLM to select the relevant devices, or to decline if no devices appear relevant.
-In the latter case, we first prompt the model to consider \emph{if} there are any relevant devices, then we ask the model in a second prompt \emph{which} devices are relevant.
-We measure the impact of separating this reasoning into two steps by noting the false positives in both cases, i.e., how many responses ultimately target devices that are unrelated to the goal category (Figure~\ref{fig:sasha-confusion}).
-When running each arrangement with the full set of commands and homes in our dataset, we see that when the steps are combined, Sasha exhibits similar behavior as in the empirical study: it incorrectly targets irrelevant devices.
-By separating relevance and filtering into two steps, we significantly reduce the rate of false positives.
+\textbf{\em Result 1: Clarifying the goal separately from filtering devices reduces the rate of false positives.} We compare the performance when combining Clarifying + Filtering into a single step versus Clarifying in a separate step.
+In the first case, we use a single prompt to ask the LLM to select any relevant devices, or to decline if no devices appear relevant (Clarifying + Filtering).
+In the latter case, we prompt the model to consider \emph{if} there are any relevant devices (i.e., Sasha's Clarifying component).
+In both cases, we measure the impact of reasoning on the full home template versus a simplified list of available devices.
+We report the results in Table~\ref{tab:sasha-quantitative-results}.

+For both models, combined Clarifying + Filtering improves accuracy by reducing false positives.
+For GPT-3.5, reasoning on the list of devices provides a slight advantage; this is not the case for GPT-4.
+For GPT-4, the false negative rate slightly increases.
+The separate Clarifying step provides a larger performance benefit than combined Clarifying + Filtering in both cases. \aeone{This benefit is further increased when Clarifying is done on a list of devices.} Reduction in false positives is slightly offset by a small increase in false negatives---the Clarifying step, in essence, makes the output more conservative.